Fresh Peaches and Cream Pie

 This past weekend I had relatives in from California and our family got together at my house.
 I won’t tell you how many desserts covered my kitchen island, but I will tell you there were several pies and one of them was this delectable Peaches and Cream Pie made from fresh ripe juicy peaches.
 My mother always made this delicious pie, and over the years I’ve tweaked it and added more filling and peaches.

-Let me tell ya about the custard filling.
-As you know, a touch of cinnamon is the perfect complement to peaches, but add it to this wonderful custard filling and OMG… I could just pour this filling in a glass and drink it, before it even makes it to the oven to get baked into a blissful custard.
-The custard is make of half and half, sugar, cinnamon and pure vanilla.
+Let me tell ya about the filling.
+As you know, a touch of cinnamon is the perfect complement to peaches, but add it to this wonderful filling, and OMG… I could just pour this filling into a glass and drink it before it even makes it to the oven to get baked into something even more delectable.
+The filling is made of half and half, sugar, cinnamon, and pure vanilla.
 Then it gets poured over lots of juicy fresh peaches.
 What could possibly be wrong with this combination?
 Nothing…

-Next this glorious combination gets poured into a pie shell and baked into the most delectable pie you ever ate.
+Next, this glorious combination gets poured into a pie shell and baked into the most delectable pie you ever ate.

-This fresh peach pie has a sweet custardy filling with a touch of vanilla & cinnamon that blankets fresh juicy peaches.
+This fresh peach pie has a sweet creamy filling with a touch of vanilla & cinnamon that blankets fresh juicy peaches.
 It’s to die for!

 - 1 nine inch pie shell, deep dish

 - 4–5 large or 7 medium ripe peaches